 - Increased risk of moisture-related damage, such as warping or cupping.

-Installation of Timber Flooring Overall Subfloors
+Installation of Timber Flooring

-Timber Floor Staining
+Wooden Floor Staining

-The crucial part of timber floor renovations and repair is the application of stain.
+The crucial part of wooden floor renovations and repair is the application of stain.
 The color of the stain would be of your choice.
 Proper ventilation is required in the premises where the staining procedure is being carried out.
 The process takes almost 48 to 72 hours to completely dry, and the variations are due to atmospheric conditions.
 After staining, a finish is applied that is compatible with the type of stain being used.

 Re-coating and Refinishing Existing Polished Wooden Floors